Logo and Usage

 - Should you become aware of any misuse of the Marks, tell us by sending an email to: BlueButtonMarks@hhs.gov.
 Please include details of the alleged misuse, such as screen shots and copies of the improper use.

-Q&As about Blue Button and Service Mark Rules
+Q&As about Blue Button and Service Mark Use Rules

 Q: Who owns the Blue Button marks?

-A: The name "Blue Button," the Blue Button logo, the Blue Button Combined Logo, and the slogan, "Download My Data" are registered service marks of the U.S. Department of Health and Human Services.
+A: The words "Blue Button," the Blue Button logo, the Blue Button Combined Logo, and the slogan, "Download My Data" are registered service marks of the U.S. Department of Health and Human Services.

 Q: Why are the Blue Button marks trademarked?

 A: The federal government registered the Blue Button marks to protect their meaning and use, and to provide a way for others who support the Blue Button principles, particularly individual consumer or patient electronic access to their own health information, in a format they can use.

 Q: Do I need a written license to use the Blue Button marks?

 A: A written license is not required to use the Blue Button marks.
 As long as the guidelines and the Service Mark Use Rules are followed, the Blue Button Marks are available for your use.
 By using the Blue Button Marks, you accept and agree to follow these guidelines and rules.